BlackbitDigitalCommerce/pimcore-data-director/docs/index.md

 To start debugging CLI commands, just add a breakpoint to your code and run the command, e.g. `bin/console dd:extract 1`.

 Breakpoints can also be added to callback functions by adding `xdebug_break();`.

+Hint: When you do not want to debug something, disable `Start Listening for PHP Debug Connections` in PhpStorm, otherwise it will be quite slow.

 #### Profiling / Performance Analysis